Beyond Detection: Understanding and Monitoring

 • Weight orthogonalization permanently removes refusal with minimal capability loss.

 What does this tell us about safety mechanisms in general?
-It suggests that at least some safety-relevant behaviors are linearly encoded -- they occupy specific directions in activation space that can be found, measured, and manipulated using simple linear algebra.
+At least some safety-relevant behaviors have a linearly accessible mediator: a direction in activation space that can be found, measured, and manipulated with simple linear algebra.
+That is narrower than showing that the model's entire safety computation is linear.

 Model Organisms for Emergent Misalignment